mbendebel/CS207MiniWeatherStation/README.md

 Build Instructions
 ==================

-This is a generic breadboard diagram of the game controller with the buttons non-traditionally placed inline with one another unlike a real game controller.
+This is breadboard diagram of the build.

 ![alt text][pic1]

 [pic1]: https://github.com/mbendebel/CS207MiniWeatherStation/blob/master/img/Breadboard_bb.png

-This is breadboard diagram of the build
+This is a circuit schematic of the build.

 ![alt text][pic2]

 [pic2]: https://github.com/mbendebel/CS207MiniWeatherStation/blob/master/img/Circuit_schem.png

-This is a circuit schematic of the build.
+This is the final product of the build.

 ![alt text][pic3]